digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/marketplace/plugins/textract.md

 title: Amazon Textract
 ---

-ToolJet integrates with Amazon Textract to facilitate the extraction of text and data from various document types, such as scanned documents, forms, and tables.
+JumpStart integrates with Amazon Textract to facilitate the extraction of text and data from various document types, such as scanned documents, forms, and tables.
 Supported document formats include PDF, JPEG/JPG, and PNG.

 ## Connection

-To connect ToolJet with Amazon Textract, you will need the following credentials:
+To connect JumpStart with Amazon Textract, you will need the following credentials:
 - **Access key**
 - **Secret key**
 - **Region**